 Anti-SLAPP Motion Slapped

-by Michael Blahy Ralphs, Food – 4 - Less, and Foods Co.
+Ralphs, Food – 4 - Less, and Foods Co.
 (Appellants) were successful in banning trespassers from harassing customers as they entered and left two of their San Diego California area stores.

 The two stores, like all other Ralphs’ stores purpose is to sell food products and related goods to customers.
 They do not offer amenities or attractions that would entice friends to meet or people to congregate.